 But here’s the thing: Peace will not come to this world by hating those who are different.
 And, let’s face it, there will always be someone who is different, maybe even “bad.”
 But if we nurture seeds of hatred, at the very least it leads to a lack of peace within our own bodies, our own hearts.
 And without peace in our hearts, how can we hope to have peace in our country, peace in our world?
 Peace starts within.
 Change starts within.

 Recently I saw a video of some African Americans in Dallas who were staging a peaceful Black Lives Matter protest.
 On the other side of the street, a group of counter-protesters started to gather.
 Some police were there as well.
-Among these three divergent groups, there was the potential for a terrible violent clash.
+Among these three divergent groups, there was the potential for a terribly violent clash.
 But then… a miracle happened.
 A couple of BLM people bravely crossed the street and greeted those on the other side.
 There was some talk and then at one point, a hug was offered.
 Amazingly, the hug was returned.
 Before long, hugs were breaking out all over.
 In one moment, there was antagonism and then… peace!
 For one small moment in time, there was peace.

 This gave me hope for the world.